Software engineers generally try to minimize the number of lines of code in an implementation for the following reasons:

 An input value greater than 100 triggers logging.

-With practice, you'll spot the extraneous words and take inordinate glee in removing or reducing them.
+With practice, you'll spot the extra words and feel enormous happiness in removing or reducing them.
 For example, consider the following sentence:

 This design document provides a detailed description of Project Frambus.

-The phrase provides a detailed description of reduces to the verb details, so the resulting sentence becomes:
+The phrase provides a detailed description of reduces to the verb describes (or the verb details), so the resulting sentence could become:

 The following table suggests replacements for a few common bloated phrases: